Artmos/helldivers-2-voice-attack/README.md

 > Use your voice **_"call in eagle cluster bomb"_** and have it appear in your hand, ready to throw.
 You called to the bridge and after a short delay they delivered.

 #### Bind stratagems to keys on the fly with voice commands
-> You can bind 1-9 keys to specific stratagems **_"set key 3 to eagle cluster bomb"_**, afterwards when pressing 3 the cluster bomb will appear in your hand.
+> You can bind 1-9 keys to specific stratagems by saying **_"set key 3 to eagle cluster bomb"_**, afterwards when pressing 3 the cluster bomb will appear in your hand.

 ### Installation